 We arrived in Venice, Italy with suitcases full of long sleeve shirts, sweaters and jeans; it was September after all.
 But the weather had other plans – heat and humidity that demanded shorts, sandals and t-shirts.
 It was during that first week of our trip that we discovered both the Negroni and the Campari Spritz.
 In the late afternoon (and sometimes not so late), you would find us at a table outside, people watching and sipping one of these refreshing cocktails.
 Okay, sometimes we had beer, but you get the idea. 😉

-At home, on a hot summer evening that calls for a cocktail, you’re most likely to find us sipping the Ultimate Gin and Tonic.
+At home, on a hot summer evening that calls for a cocktail, you’re most likely to find us sipping the Ultimate Gin and Tonic or a French 75 Cocktail.
 But we liked these cocktails well enough to add them to the rotation.
-I thought we had a full drink repertoire, but the Boulevardier is a worthy addition.
+I thought we had a full drink repertoire, but this Boulevardier cocktail recipe is a worthy addition.
 It’s just as refreshing as the Negroni, but a little less bitter – smooth, balanced.

-Many recipes call for 1 ounce of bourbon, which coincides with the classic Negroni ratio, but I agree with Michael Ruhlman that 1.5 ounces of bourbon makes a tastier cocktail.
-Some add a lemon twist, which is perfectly delicious, but I prefer a high quality maraschino cherry (or two).
+Many recipes call for 1 ounce of whiskey, which coincides with the classic Negroni ratio, but I agree with Michael Ruhlman that 1.5 ounces of whiskey makes a tastier cocktail.
+For a single cocktails combine 1.5 ounces of whiskey, 1 once Campari, and 1 ounce sweet vermouth.
+Serve over ice (ideally over a giant ice cube) Some add a lemon twist, which is perfectly delicious, but I prefer a high quality maraschino cherry (or two).

 - 1 ounce Campari